 In most cases, vaginal dryness is the result of a decrease in estrogen levels.
 As you age, a fall in estrogen levels can reduce the amount of moisture lining your vaginal walls.
 Age-related hormonal changes can also alter the consistency of this moisture.

 For some women, hormonal changes resulting from pregnancy or breast-feeding can also lead to a decrease in vaginal lubrication.
 Estrogen levels may also drop due to:

 - use of radiation, chemotherapy, and/or hormone therapy in treatment of cancer

 In other cases, vaginal dryness may result from use of medications that reduce moisture levels throughout the body (such as allergy and cold medicines).
 Douching is also known to cause vaginal dryness.

 Since vaginal dryness can sometimes signal an underlying health problem (such as infection), it's important to consult your physician if you experience any symptoms of this condition.
 Standard treatments include the use of vaginal estrogen-based creams, as well as water-based lubricants.

-Should You Use Natural Remedies to Treat Vaginal Dryness?
+Using Natural Remedies to Treat Vaginal Dryness?

-Given the lack of science behind any natural remedy's effect on vaginal dryness, it's important to consult your physician before attempting to self-treat this condition with alternative medicine.
+It's important to consult your physician before attempting to self-treat this condition with alternative medicine.

 Komesaroff PA, Black CV, Cable V, Sudhir K. "Effects of wild yam extract on menopausal symptoms, lipids and sex hormones in healthy menopausal women."
 Climacteric.
 2001 4(2):144-50.